Maryushi3/emoji-picker-qtpy/README.md

 ## What it does? (features) 🤸

 - alows to search emoji by name
+- emoji can be selected using keyboard arrows
 - copies selected emoji to system clipboard
 - immediately pastes selected emoji, assuming the picker was summoned with a text box focused
 - closes on focus lost, `Esc` key pressed or emoji selected
 - displayed emoji count is limited by how many of them fit inside the widget

-For now it's possible to select emoji only using mouse pointer.
-Keyboard support coming soon!

 ## Dependencies 🧰